scalameta/metals/website/blog/2020-11-06-sbt-BSP-support.md

 Board.](https://github.com/scalacenter/advisoryboard/blob/master/proposals/023-bsp.md).
 Then thanks to the work of [Adrien Piquerez](https://twitter.com/adrienpi2) and [Eugene Yokota ](https://twitter.com/eed3si9n) BSP support became a reality in 1.4.0.
-You can read a more detailed account of the reason behind the work and some of the details of the implementation in this blog post, [BSP Support in sbt 1.4](https://www.scala-lang.org/blog/2020/10/27/bsp-in-sbt.html).
+You can read a more about the reason behind the work and some of the details of the implementation in this blog post: [BSP Support in sbt 1.4](https://www.scala-lang.org/blog/2020/10/27/bsp-in-sbt.html).

-The Metals team is also happy to announce that as of 0.9.5, the process to use other BSP servers like sbt is now much smoother.
+The Metals team is also happy to announce that as of the 0.9.5 release, the process to use other BSP servers like sbt is now much smoother.
 In some ways, BSP is an implementation detail abstracted away from a user, and you may not directly interact at all with your build server, even though it's pivotal for the Metals experience.
 Therefore, we'd like to answer some common questions about what this means to you as a user, explain some of the default choices Metals makes for you, and show you how to explore the sbt BSP server.

 ## What is BSP?